Easiest VA Disability Claims to Get Approved: A Simple Guide for Veterans

 - Mental health conditions such as anxiety, depression, and post-traumatic stress disorder (PTSD): A diagnosis from a qualified medical professional, such as a VA doctor or licensed therapist, is essential for these claims.
 The VA considers the severity of symptoms and how they impact your daily life when determining a disability rating.

-- Scars: VA disability claims for scars will usually result in some benefits.
+- Scars: VA disability claims for scars usually result in some benefits.
 However, to gain a high disability rating, scarring will almost always have to result in reduced mobility or another condition.
 The VA will consider the size, location, and depth of scars when determining a rating.

 - Presumptive disorders: These are conditions the VA automatically assumes are service-connected based on exposure to hazards during military service.
 Examples include conditions associated with exposure to Agent Orange in Blue Water Zones or toxic burn pits.